-Analysis | The first coup d'état of the coronavirus era
+Analysis | The first coup d’etat of the coronavirus era

 Both the African Union and the Economic Community of West African States (UEOMA) indefinitely suspended Mali’s participation.
 In a statement released Wednesday, UEOMA raised the prospect of international sanctions for the “Malian military putschists” who led the coup.

 Mali plays a big role in the region as well as in the global fight against extremism.
-Its large land mass and location in the Sahal, just below the Saharan desert, make it a link between West Africa and North Africa.
+Its large land mass and location in the Sahel, just below the Sahara desert, make it a link between West Africa and North Africa.
 Lately, radical Islamist violence had crept into neighboring countries such as Niger and Burkina Faso.

 France, a former colonial power, sent troops to Mali in 2012 to help combat extremists who had taken over towns in the country’s north.
 Those forces have been there for seven years in what has been dubbed its own “Forever War.”
 The United States also has a small military presence in Mali, mostly to provide training and intelligence.